BDC Hamburger Icon

 Like document-driven DSSs, data-driven DSSs use quality data to determine a course of action based on a systematic process.
 They strategically break down questions and goals into pieces based on data.

-For example, a business owner wanting to purchase additional equipment for operations could use one of these systems by looking at any data that supports this decision.
+For example, a business owner wanting to purchase additional equipment to expand capacity could use one of these systems by looking at any data that supports this decision.
 Revenue, how frequently current equipment is used and the efficiency of current operations are some factors the owner could consider.
 By using a data-driven DSS, the owner can analyze ways to collect data to assess these factors and use the findings to make a decision on purchasing additional equipment.

 Knowledge-driven DSSs

 Knowledge-driven DSSs are mainly used by managers to find recommendations or suggestions for detailed problem-solving.
-These computer-based systems use artificial intelligence and human intellect to look at how issues of a problem are connected.
-They’re capable of making suggestions regarding how to act as well as recommending supporting material on a particular issue to users.
+These computer-based systems use artificial intelligence (AI) and human intellect to examine how issues of a problem are connected.
+They’re capable of making suggestions regarding how to act and recommending supporting material on a particular issue to users.
 They can also employ data-mining methods to make predictions for tests or studies and look at patterns to use for marketing plans.

 FYIDid you know

-A prime example of a model-driven DSS is financial modeling software, which allows companies, for example, to run break-even analyses, create business plans and calculate burn rate.
+A prime example of a model-driven DSS is financial modeling software.
+This tool allows companies, for example, to run break-even analyses, create business growth plans and calculate resource burn.

 Model-driven DSSs

-Model-driven DSSs help users to make choices and analyze decisions.
-They use models in areas like finances, simulations and statistics to present possible options in making a decision.
+Model-driven DSSs help users make choices and analyze decisions.
+They use models in areas like finances, simulations and statistics to present possible options.
 Managers and staff use these tools to better understand the potential outcomes of a particular decision.

 These systems use databases, but they are typically smaller than the ones used in data-driven DSSs.
 Simple processes use one model to look at basic decisions.